Financial Aid Frequently Asked Questions

 17. How can I find out more about my federal financial aid?

 For more information about federal financial aid, visit studentaid.ed.gov

 18. What is the IRS Data Retrieval Tool?

-The US Department of Education has recently enhanced the FAFSA filing process to allow you and your parents to retrieve tax data from the Internal Revenue Service (IRS).
-Beginning February 2, 2016, the IRS Data Retrieval Tool will allow you and your parents to upload your filed 2015 federal tax return data directly to your FAFSA.
-We strongly encourage you to use this tool during the initial filing or when submitting corrections to your 2016-2017 FAFSA.
-Please visit www.bc.edu/irsdata for additional information.
+The IRS Data Retrieval Tool will allow you and your parents to upload federal income tax return data directly to your FAFSA.
+We strongly encourage you to use this tool during the initial filing or when submitting corrections to your FAFSA online.
+For more information, visit www.bc.edu/irsdata.